bluesky-social/bsky-docs/docs/advanced-guides/backfill.md

 # Backfilling the Network

 Backfilling is the process of syncing all the data in the network from scratch.
+You may want to do this if you're running a service that requires a complete copy of the data in the network.
+This is not generally necessary for running feed generators, labelers, or bots, as most of the time in those cases you are fine just handling live data off of the firehose.

 The task of backfilling the entire network can be broken down into handling one repo at a time, since even in the case of interactions, each users